laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## As you walk down the fairway of life you must smell the roses, for you only get to play one round. - Ben Hogan
+    ## Listen to what you know instead of what you fear. - Richard Bach

 ![](assets/footer.svg)